etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 ###  Defining Processes

-Processes can be of two different types: _PL/SQL Processes_ and _Java Processes_ .
-PL/SQL processes are implemented in the PL/SQL language and are executed by the database engine.
+Processes can be of two different types: _SQL Processes_ and _Java Processes_ .
+SQL processes are implemented in the SQL language and are executed by the database engine.
 Java proceses are implemented in the Java language and are executed by the application server.

-####  PL/SQL Processes
+####  SQL Processes

-_PL/SQL Processes_ are implemented by database stored procedures.
+_SQL Processes_ are implemented by database stored procedures.

 !!!info
     For more information, read [How to create a Stored Procedure](../../../developer-guide/etendo-classic/how-to-guides/.How_to_create_a_Stored_Procedure.md).

-PL/SQL processes are defined in `Application Dictionary > Report and Process`.
+SQL processes are defined in `Application Dictionary > Report and Process`.
 The only field to take into account for this kind of processes is *Procedure*: It is the procedure name in the database.

 !!!note
-    As PL/SQL procedures are assigned to modules, they must be named according to following the naming rules: the name of the procedure must start with the module's
+    As SQL procedures are assigned to modules, they must be named according to following the naming rules: the name of the procedure must start with the module's
     DBPrefix.

-As the pop-up for PL/SQL processes is always automatically generated, the *UI Pattern* field must be set as _Standard_ .
+As the pop-up for SQL processes is always automatically generated, the *UI Pattern* field must be set as _Standard_ .

 In case the process requires any parameter, it is possible to define them.